-The relatively new Nathy Koh Kong Hotel (opened mid-2017) is conveniently located on the main street near the roundabout.
 It’s just a few minutes walk from shops, restaurants and market and ten minutes from the riverside.
-Room prices range from $8 USD (£5.70) per night for a Superior Double with fan to $20 USD (£14.30) for a Superior Double with air-conditioning.
+Room prices range from $8 USD (£5.70) per night for a Superior Double with fan, to $20 USD (£14.30) for a Superior Double with air-conditioning.
 We were quickly checked into our rooms and the friendly reception staff helped us book our trip to Koh Kong Island the next day.
 I had a slight problem with the electronic lock on my door but they resolved it within minutes for me.

 Dad and I both had Superior Twin rooms with air-conditioning which we thought were excellent value for money.
 Each room had two comfy double beds with clean, white sheets and duvets; a widescreen tv, a wardrobe and a dressing table.
 There was also a fridge, complimentary water, and tea and coffee making facilities.
 I was extremely happy to see a bathtub in the spotless en-suite bathroom, along with complimentary toiletries, fluffy white towels and a hot shower.

 Each floor had a balcony, some with views of the mountains, there was also wifi throughout.
 It was a little patchy at times but good enough for us as we were on holiday and not working.
 There is no restaurant or breakfast on offer which was a shame, but with the hotel’s proximity to the city centre, meant this didn’t matter.

 We thoroughly enjoyed our stay at Nathy Koh Kong Hotel.
 After roughing it a bit for the previous two nights in water-logged Chi-phat it was nice to have some comfort.